devanshah98/Twitter-Trend/README.md

 # TwitterApp
-A python program that analyzes data for a search term on Twitter
+A python program that analyzes data for a search term on Twitter.

+Requires the tweepy library.